 Even if you haven’t run a MotivationLab on your target audience to determine their Limbic type, you can still test variations that reflect these types.

-For example, our Steve Madden marketer could test a Balance variation of their product page, that emphasizes social proof (featuring testimonials and product reviews).
+For example, our Madewell marketer could test a Balance variation of their product page, emphasizing social proof (featuring testimonials and product reviews).
 Or, they could test a Dominance variation that emphasizes a prominent discount.

-When testing persuasion principles through the lens of the Limbic model, you can test according to emotional driver.
+When testing persuasion principles through the Limbic model’s lens, you can test according to the emotional driver.
 As you learn more about what motivates your audience, you can build the business case for even more investment in learning about your customers’ motivations.

-The strategies WiderFunnel has built around the Limbic model are allowing us to deeply explore the “why” behind people’s behavior, and create truly resonant marketing experiences for our clients.
-Experiences that motivate shoppers on an emotional level.
+The strategies WiderFunnel has built around the Limbic model are allowing us to deeply explore the “why” behind people’s behavior, and create truly connected marketing experiences for our clients.
+Experiences that motivate customers on an emotional level.

-Instead, you can leverage scientific methodology to figure out what makes your customers tick, and why they buy.
-Across your marketing spectrum.
+Instead, you can leverage a scientific methodology to figure out what makes your customers tick and why they buy across your marketing spectrum.